 I heard of one busker in California who made over $400 a day busking.
 The last time I busked anywhere, I made $3.
 So… I guess it can really vary depending on the day!

 Another way to earn some money is to become a ukulele teacher.
 There really is the potential to earn some money if you are a good ukulele teacher, or if you have been playing long enough and think you have something to offer new players.
+And now, thanks to technology, you can now teach online ukulele lessons without even leaving the comfort of your couch.
+Not a bad gig, huh?
 Teaching is a good way to supplement your music income!

 Fixing up and selling other ukuleles